LT-IntroToAI-SY2324/a3-movie-chatbot-elastic-David/a3_writeup.md

 ## Reflection Questions
 1. In your own words describe the `search_pa_list` function.
+The search_pa_list functions is in charge of searching through the list full of patterns that is similar to the user's query response.

 2. What movie did you add to the `movies.py` file?
 What year was it made?
 Any specific reason you added that movie?